Supported number of grow kits: 1–32

 The MYCOLOGOS Mother Martha.

 Use and Maintenance

 Over time, water will collect in the bottom of the vertical poles inside the greenhouse.
 Open the valves at the bottom of these poles to collect this water as needed.
-Likewise, cleaning the kennel pan and the greenhouse’s walls will be required from time to time to reduce mildew, mold, and bacterial buildup.
+Likewise, cleaning the water collection pan and the greenhouse’s walls will be occasionally required to mitigate mildew, mold, and bacterial growth.

-Otherwise, just be sure to use your new automate grow space!
-Setting up a well-functioning fruiting space is one of the first logistical challenges that growers encounter as they start to scale up their operation.
-Now that you've come this far, enjoy the fruit bodies of your labors and grow, grow, GROW!
+Otherwise, just be sure to use your new automated space!
+Setting up a well-functioning fruiting space is one of the first logistical hurdles that growers encounter as they start to scale up their practice.
+Now that you've come this far, enjoy the fruitbodies of your labors and grow, grow, GROW!